Creative Coding

 • could a reader reproduce the idea from the visual alone?

-• is the visual accurate at small size?
+• is the visual still accurate at small size?

 I would rather use a plain table than a beautiful diagram that lies.